Huegoxaga/notes/finance/related-concepts.md

   - A disadvantage of a high fixed cost structure is that income will be lower in bad years compared to companies with lower proportion of fixed costs
   - Companies with low fixed cost structures enjoy greater stability in income across good and bad years
 - The Basic Assumptions of CVP Model: The CVP model is simplified by the following assumptions:
-  1. Both the revenue function and the cost function are linear.
+  - All costs can be resolved into fixed and variable elments
+    - CVP analysis requires that all the company's costs, including manufacturing, selling, and administrative costs, be identified as variable or fixed
+  - Over the activity range being considered costs and revenues behave in linear fashion
-  2. The selling prices, total fixed costs, and unit variable costs are known with certainty in advance and will remain unchanged during the period.
+  - The selling prices, total fixed costs, and unit variable costs are known with certainty in advance and will remain unchanged during the period
+  - The technology, production methods and efficiency remain unchanged
-  3. The number of units produced equals the number of units sold.
-This suggests that there no changes in the level of inventory during the period.
+  - The number of units produced equals the number of units sold.
+This suggests that there no changes in the level of inventory during the period
+    - There are no stock level changes or that stocks are valued at marginal cost only
-  4. The productivity of workers is constant.
+  - The productivity of workers is constant.
-  5. For multiple-product analysis, the sales mix is assumed to be known in advance and remains constant during the period
+  - For multiple-product analysis, the sales mix is assumed to be known in advance and remains constant during the period
+  - The only factor affecting costs and revenues is volume

 #### Related Formulas

 - `CM` = `Total Sales` - `Variable Costs`
   - This will be used to cover fixed expenses and profit, in the line followed in the contribution income statement
   - Break even happens when CM equals the total fixed costs
+  - On a per unit basis, `CM per unit` = `SP per unit` - `Unit Variable Cost`
+    - `SP` is selling price
 - `CM Ratio` = `CM per unit` / `SP per unit` or `Total CM` / `Total Sales`
-  - SP is selling price
   - the unit variable cost ratio equals one minus `CM Ratio`
   - `Increase in CM` = `Increase in SP` × `CM Ratio`
 - `# of unit sold` = (`Fixed Expenses` + `Target Profit`)/`CM per unit`